felipevolpone/ray/README.md

 * uWSGI built-in server
 * Integration with SQLAlchemy

+### How to start
+The easiest way to start with Ray is check the examples/app.py file.
+Is a one-file example that cover almost all features that Ray has.

 ### Easy APIs
 Create a model and then decorated it with the endpoint decorator.
 ```python